BEYOND KYOTANGO

 Ine - Funaya Boat Houses

-Ine Bay, in the northern part of Kyoto Prefecture, is a quiet cove facing the Sea of Japan, a scene that replaces the image of the Sea of Japan’s rough seas.
-About 230 boat houses line Ine’s bay, the first floor of these buildings are garages for boats.
-Because of its unique scenery, Ine has been selected as a national preservation area of important traditional buildings.
+Ine Bay is a calm cove facing the Sea of Japan, a scene that contrasts with the Sea’s strong currents and rough waves.
+About 230 boat houses line Ine’s bay, aptly named due to their unique architecture where the first floor is dedicated solely to storing fishing boats and equipment.
+Because of its distinct scenery, Ine has been selected as a National Preservation District of Important Historical Buildings.

-Take photos with this photogenic town in the background, enjoy a ride around the bay on a pleasure boat, and also, enjoy sake tasting at a sake storehouse.
+Take photos with this photogenic town as a backdrop, enjoy a boat ride around the bay, and enjoy sake tasting at a sake storehouse.

 ACCESS: From Amino Station take the Kyoto Tango Railway to Amanohashidate Station, then take the Tankai Bus for Ine.
 Takes about 1 hour.